-The use of construction equipment would cause a minor temporary increase in tailpipe emissions from mobile diesel- and gas-fueled equipment.
-Combustion of gasoline and diesel fuels by internal combustion engines (haul trucks and off-road vehicles) would generate local emissions of PM, NO_x, CO, VOCs, SO2, and GHGs.
+The use of construction equipment would cause a minor temporary increase in GHG emissions during construction.
+Combustion of gasoline and diesel fuels by internal combustion engines (haul trucks and offroad vehicles) would generate local emissions of PM, NO_x, CO, VOCs, and SO2.
 The total amount of these emissions would be small and would result in negligible air quality impacts overall.
-The construction contractors are expected to utilize equipment that have undergone regularly scheduled maintenance as recommended by its manufacturers.
-By performing routine maintenance, utilizing standard emissions control technology, and by establishing "no idling" zones near residential areas, emissions generated during construction would be even further reduced.